-if anyone is blameless (ULT)
+if anyone is blameless (ULT) Now every elder must be someone whom no one can criticize (UST)

 This is the beginning of the description of the character of an elder.
 Titus is to choose men who fit the following description.
 To be blameless is to be known as a person who does not do bad things.
 Alternate translation: "an elder must be without blame" or "an elder must not have a bad reputation"